 Even though I was typically the one to pick the envelope up from the post office, I never looked at what was inside.
 I simply didn’t care that much.
 So, I have no idea what she looks like and I have no idea what the yearly updates were all about.

 Now, I will be honest: I know their address.
 It was always on the return address at the top left.
 It’s the same address as before.
 Do I care?
-No. I will I post it as addresses are public record when it comes to, say, voter registration records and property records?
+No. Will I post it as addresses are public record when it comes to, say, voter registration records and property records?
+Hell, no.

 To be honest, I haven’t confirmed whether the address is in one more both of those types of records.
-I may have been interested in that sort of things in 2007, but not now.
+I may have been interested in those sorts of things in 2007, but not now.

 Let me put it this way: I don’t care if she’s even alive.
 If she’s no longer among the living, that suits me just fine.
 If she’s alive and doing well, then I still don’t care.
 I don’t know what’s going on with her and her family.
 I simply do not know.